learn-co-curriculum/dsc-intro-to-sets-lab/README.md

 - Learn how to use Venn Diagrams to understand about the relationships between sets

-## Exploring set operations using a Venn Diagram
+## Exploring Set Operations Using a Venn Diagram

 Let's start with a pretty conceptual example.
 Let's consider the following sets: